D3fy/hosted/README.md

 ```
   make
 ```
-or if you a little more discerning:
+or if you are a little more discerning:
 ```
   make build
   sudo make install